Skip to main content

 Student Organizations

-The EKU Department of Agriculture offers several opportunities for students to get engaged outside of the classroom.
+The Department of Agriculture offers several opportunities for students to get engaged outside of the classroom.
 Students can be an active club participant and/or choose to run as an elected officer.
 Clubs are open to all agricultural students and offer a fun, relaxed environment.
 Underclassmen are especially encouraged to get involved in a club their freshman year!
 Club events are a great way for younger students to connect with upperclassmen who can provide mentorship and guidance.
 Many students are involved in multiple student organizations with the department or on other parts of campus.
-While the Department of Agriculture encourages student led clubs, all student organizations have one or more faculty advisors to provide guidance, assist with formalities, and help secure other means of support as requested.
+While the department encourages student led clubs, all student organizations have one or more faculty advisors to provide guidance, assist with formalities, and help secure other means of support as requested.

 Agriculture Club